Robbin-Sun/phprealtimechat/README.md

 # PHP Realtime Chat

-This is the repository for my php realtime chat youtube series.
+A realtime chat server written in PHP using Ratchet